-A review of heavy vehicle safety by von Glasner considered that while some rollover accidents to articulated vehicles were preventable given a sophisticated warning system and a highly skilled driver, the majority could only be avoided by the intervention of advanced active safety systems [100].
-Winkler et al. also noted that it is very difficult for truck drivers to perceive their proximity to roll-over while driving [106, 108].
+A review of heavy vehicle safety by von Glasner considered that while some rollover accidents to articulated vehicles were preventable given a sophisticated warning system and a highly skilled driver, the majority could only be avoided by the intervention of advanced active safety systems [101].
+Winkler et al. also noted that it is very difficult for truck drivers to perceive their proximity to roll-over while driving [107, 109].
 A driver steers, brakes and accelerates in response almost exclusively to the behaviour of the lead unit of a combination vehicle, and it is very difficult for the driver to sense the behaviour of trailer and semi-trailer units.
 In particular, the flexible nature of tractor frames tends to isolate the driver from roll motions of trailer and semi-trailer units that might otherwise act as cues to impending roll-over.

-Winkler et al. surveyed US accident statistics and reported a strongly negative correlation between steady-state roll stability and the average frequency of roll-over accidents [106, 107, 109].
+Winkler et al. surveyed US accident statistics and reported a strongly negative correlation between steady-state roll stability and the average frequency of roll-over accidents [107, 108, 110].
 The study found that an increase in the static roll-over threshold of 0.1 g in the range 0.4-0.7 g caused a 50% reduction in the frequency of roll-over accidents for tractor semi-trailer combinations.
 For example, the average frequency of roll-over accidents was 0.16 events per million kilometres travelled among vehicles with a static rollover threshold of 0.5 g but 0.07 events per million kilometres among vehicles with a static roll-over threshold of 0.6 g.
 The study also established a link between steady-state roll stability and the probability of roll-over in an accident.
-Roll-over accidents accounted for almost 50% of non-jack-knife accidents to tractor semi-trailers with a static roll-over threshold of 0.6 g.
+Roll-over accidents accounted for almost 50% of non-jack-knife accidents to tractor semi-trailers with a static roll-over threshold of 0.4 g but less than 15% to tractor semi-trailers with a roll-over threshold of 0.6 g.
 Interestingly these statistics indicate that drivers do not drive less stable vehicles more cautiously (and conversely, do not drive more stable vehicles less cautiously).
 This is because drivers are unable to assess roll-over stability accurately while driving.